danilojpferreira/database-layering/README.md

 Database-Layering aims to implement a data dictionary for building a datalake/data warehouse.
 This means that any data source, which provides its data as JSON over http protocol, can be stored in this database.

-As part of the concept around the datalake/data warehouse, the data needs to be labeled, as determined by the HPS product.
+As part of the concept around the datalake/data warehouse, the data needs to be labeled, as determined by the product.
 This means that each data received (call `third-party data`) to be added must go through an algorithm that partially understands its structure and performs such labeling.
 The approach used in this project is the creation of `templates`.
 A `template` is a JSON/BSON file which carries the information on how to fill the labels and/or relationships that a `third-party data` has.

 On practice, it works receivind `third-party data` and casting it to a `warehouse data` usign the `template model`